hvasconcelos/hvasconcelos.github.io/_posts/2013-09-29-Moving-To-Ireland.md

 ## Ireland Choice

- The Ireland choice was natural but the arguments that seduced me were :
+ The Ireland choice was not hard but the arguments that seduced me were :

-* A job in a different industry Aeronautical Telecommunications
+* A job in a different industry - Aeronautical Telecommunications
 * Chance to new learn new things and work with leading technologies
 * A huge cluster of International IT enterprises to work on with highly competitive remunerations and career prospects.
-* A challenging multicultural environment to work
+* A challenging multicultural environment workplace
 * Fast-paced dynamic IT sector

-In October of 2012 i arrived in the Dublin Airport coming from the sunny Portugal with a lot expectations and 2 bags of stuff for bear my first year in the country.
+In October of 2012 i arrived in the Dublin Airport coming from the sunny Portugal with a lot expectations and 2 bags of personal stuff for bear my first year in the country.

 ## After Arriving

-In the first days, i spent most of my time doing the paperwork so for helping newcomers i created an ordered list of tasks and advices that you shall do in order to get everything done without to much rush.
+In the first days, i spent most of my time doing the paperwork so for helping newcomers i created an ordered list of tasks, tips and advices that you shall follow in order to get everything done without to much rush.

 1. Rent an apartment or a house and get a letter from the landlord saying that you live on the house (proof of address).
 Here is a list of websites to search for apartments and houses:
   * [Daft.ie](http://www.daft.ie/)